suvojit004/jobsforwomen/docs/OPERATIONS_RUNBOOK.md

 ### 5.2 VPS-specific notes

-If the company hosts the API themselves rather than on Render, `backend/nginx.conf` is a working reverse-proxy config: HTTP→HTTPS redirect, TLS 1.2/1.3, HSTS, gzip, `client_max_body_size 10M` (matching Multer's cap), a `/socket.io/` location with WebSocket upgrade headers and 86400s timeouts, and proxying to `localhost:5000`.
+This is the current setup: the company hosts the API itself on the EC2 instance rather than on Render. `backend/nginx.conf` is the working reverse-proxy config actually in use: HTTP→HTTPS redirect, TLS 1.2/1.3, HSTS, gzip, `client_max_body_size 10M` (matching Multer's cap), a `/socket.io/` location with WebSocket upgrade headers and 86400s timeouts, and proxying to `localhost:5000`.

 Two things to fix before using it as-is: